Rethinking ‘rehost, replatform, rearchitect’: Cloud migration for the real world

 Last but not least, the modernization factory provides a central forum in which to train people on the new cloud operating model.
 This helps mitigate against prematurely training swathes of IT employees on technologies for which they don’t have an immediate need, while also ensuring that the app teams have the skills and ways of working to be successful on their own after the migration concludes.

-Once the first migration factory has a proven track record of success, additional modernization factories can be spun up to migrate more applications in parallel.
+Once the first modernization factory has a proven track record of success, additional modernization factories can be spun up to process more applications in parallel.